 - Before beginning the installation, verify that the unit model is correct for the job.
-The unit model number is printed on the data label - This equipment contains liquid and gaseous refrigerant under high pressure.
+The unit model number is printed on the data label. - This equipment contains liquid and gaseous refrigerant under high pressure.
+DO NOT USE ANY PORTION OF THE CHARGE FOR PURGING OR LEAK TESTING.
 Installation or servicing should only be performed by qualified trained personnel thoroughly familiar with this type equipment. - Installation of equipment may require brazing operations.
-Installer must comply with safety codes and wear appropriate safety equipment (safety glasses, work gloves, fire extinguisher, etc.) when performing brazing operations. - The installer should become familiar with the units wiring diagram before making any electrical connections to the unit.
-See the unit wiring label or Figure 10 (page 18), Figure 11 (page 19), & Figure 12 (page 20). - Follow all precautions in the literature, on tags, and on labels provided with the equipment.
+Installer must comply with safety codes and wear appropriate safety equipment (safety glasses, work gloves, fire extinguisher, etc.) when performing brazing operations. - This unit is designed for outdoor installations only and should be located in a position as shown on page 4.
+Unit dimensions are shown in Figure 10 (page 12) & Table 2 (page 12). - The installer should become familiar with the units wiring diagram before making any electrical connections to the unit.
+See the unit wiring label or Figure 11 (page 14), Figure 12 (page 15), & Figure 13 (page 16). - Follow all precautions in the literature, on tags, and on labels provided with the equipment.
 Read and thoroughly understand the instructions provided with the equipment prior to performing the installation and operational checkout of the equipment. - Use caution when handling this appliance or removing components.
 Personal injury can occur from sharp metal edges present in all sheet metal constructed equipment.